 External Complaint Resolution

 If a grievance cannot be resolved internally within the university, a student may file a complaint with the appropriate authority.
 Students of the University of Arkansas, residing in Arkansas or attending from out-of-state, must file complaints in writing with the Arkansas Department of Higher Education (ADHE), 423 Main Street, Suite 400, Little Rock, AR 72201, within 20 days of completing the institution’s grievance process.
 As required by ADHE, the grievant must provide a statement from the institution verifying that the institution’s appeal process has been followed.
 ADHE inquiries are limited to courses/degree programs certified by the Arkansas Higher Education Coordinating Board (AHECB) under Ark.
 Code § 6‐61‐301 and to matters related to the criteria for certification.
-Students may also contact the Higher Learning Commission of the North Central Association of Colleges and Schools, which is the university's regional accrediting body, at 230 South LaSalle Street, Suite 7-500, Chicago, IL 60604, or at inquiry@hlcommission.org or 1-800-621-7440.
+Students may also contact the Higher Learning Commision , which is the university's regional accrediting body, at 230 S LaSalle Street, Suite 7-500, Chicago, IL 60604, or at info@hlccomission.org or 1-800-621-7440.
 This information is provided pursuant to 34 CFR § 668.43(b).